simple-finance/redistat/README.md

 each other.
 The first argument of the `#store`, `#find`, and `#fetch` methods is the label that you're storing to, or fetching from.

-Labels support multiple grouping levels by splitting the label string with `/` and storing the same stats for each level.
-For example, when storing data to a label called `views/product/44`, the data is stored for the label you specify, and also for `views/product` and `views`.
+Labels support multiple grouping levels by splitting the label string with `:` and storing the same stats for each level.
+For example, when storing data to a label called `views:product:44`, the data is stored for the label you specify, and also for `views:product` and `views`.
 You may also configure a different group separator using the `Redistat.group_separator=` method.
 For example:

 ```ruby